-According to one report of MobilOil, the temperature of the oil can go beyond 400° Fahrenheit.
+According to one report by MobilOil, the temperature of the oil can go beyond 400° Fahrenheit.
 The turboshaft can speed up to 200,00 RPM which is twice the speed a normal engine can achieve.

-The synthetic oils in this extremely stress-loaded environment can perform smoothly.
+- The synthetic oils in this extremely stress-loaded environment can perform smoothly.
 They don’t burn that rapidly and don’t leave any deposits behind.
 Protect your car engine by boosting the overall engine power for peak performance.

-On the dark side, the conventional oils burn at 2x speed, especially in turbo-engines.
+- On the dark side, the conventional oils burn at 2x speed, especially in turbo-engines.
 The burned-up oil leaves deposits on your engine parts.
 Which causes engine failure at an amazingly high rate.

 Oil Change Intervals